-In particular, the project responds to the need for, and absence of, evidenced assessment of the claim that of participatory visual methods (PVMs) ‘give voice’: both in terms of the ‘voice’ given to participants, and in understandings of these ‘voices’ by ‘audiences’.
-It will do this by providing evidenced assessment of participatory mapping, as a case example of a participatory visual method.
-In doing so, its ambition is to make a significant contribution to debates about the ‘voice’ offered by participatory visual methods.
+The project focuses on participatory visual methods.
+It aims to explore the relationship between these methods and participant 'voice’.
+In particular, the project responds to the need for, and absence of, evidenced assessment of the claim that of participatory visual methods (PVMs) ‘give voice’: both in terms of the ‘voices’ of participants, and in understandings of these ‘voices’ by ‘audiences’.